dtao/SublimeBucket/README.md

 ### 4. Open in Issue Tracker

-Looks up the commit where the current line was last changed and opens the issue in your issue tracker (e.g., in JIRA) with which that change is associated.
+Looks up the commit where the current line was last changed and opens the issue in your issue tracker (e.g., in Jira) with which that change is associated.

 See the [issue_trackers setting][2] for more information.